-Troops and prisoners have been in a standoff for nearly a week since the government ordered raids at the Rodeo prison complex to regain control and disarm inmates.
+Troops and prisoners had been in a standoff since last month, when the government ordered raids at the Rodeo prison complex to regain control and disarm inmates.

-The government says that a small group of prisoners at the Rodeo II prison -- about 50 out of 1,000 -- remains hostile to the national guard and are giving resistance to any raid.
-Authorities already raided the Rodeo I prison, where they seized dozens of weapons, as well as drugs and cell phones.
+The government claimed that a small group of prisoners at the Rodeo II prison -- about 50 out of 1,000 -- were hostile to the national guard and gave resistance to any raid, basically keeping the other inmates captive.
+Authorities successfully raided the neighboring Rodeo I prison, where they seized dozens of weapons, as well as drugs and cell phones.

 El Aissami said the end to the standoff was the result of dialogue and mediation between the two sides, and he accused political opponents of hoping for a more chaotic ending.

 "It is dialogue that triumphed," he said, adding that the human rights of all the inmates were being protected.